 6. Clothing and Shoes

 East African weather is unpredictable.
-It can be as uncomfortably cold in the morning as it can be extremely hot in the afternoons.
+It can be as cold in the morning as it is extremely hot in the afternoon.

-The icy morning breeze as you set off for your safari can change dramatically by as early as midday.
+The icy morning breeze as you set off for your safari can change dramatically by midday.

-For that reason, it’s a good idea to wear cool clothing as your base layer and then warmer clothing over it that you can remove as the day heats up.
+For that reason, it’s a good idea to wear cool clothing as your base layer, then layer warmer clothing over it that you can remove as the day heats up.

-But let’s make the process of choosing the right safari clothes easier.
+But let’s make choosing the right safari clothes easier.

 • Comfortable short-sleeved shirts for men and women